HilarySHayes/Capstone1/README.md

 ## Where do most crimes occur?

 This section focuses where crimes are occurring and provides useful interactive graphics to explore how this is changing between years.
 First, when grouping by neighborhood, we can see the top 15 neighborhoods where crimes occur accounts for 41% of all crimes.
 In other words, the top 19% of the neighborhoods only account for 41% of total crime.
-The top 15 neighborhoods account for about 23% of the area of the City and County of Denver.
+The top 15 neighborhoods account for about 23% of the area of the City and County of Denver based on area calculations from the geometry of the shape file data.

 Note: Central Park was formerly known as Stapleton and, as previously mentioned, for the purposed of the analysis it was renamed for all years.